rust-edu/assignments/contributions.md

 ```
 ---
-layout: work
-worktitle: Creating Shell Commands Using Rust
 tags:
 - Operating Systems
 - Easy
 ---
 ```

-* Replace the `worktitle` value with the title of your assignment.
-* Add whatever tags you consider appropriate for your assignment.
+Add whatever tags you consider appropriate for your assignment.
 If you would like to suggest a new tag, please post an Issue.
 Current tags include:
 <ul>
 {% for tag in site.tags %}
   <li> {{ tag | first }} </li>